daniel-birket/markdown-mode-texinfo/README.md

 `info` command.
 The [Texinfo-format][Texinfo-format] manual can also be compiled into HTML, PDF and print formats, as well as markdown-format.

-This manual's author undertook the challenge of creating this manual as a learning exercise and acknowledges Jason Blevins understandable desire to avoid maintaining a manual for markdown-mode.el in the complex Texinfo-format, aside from the innate irony.
+This manual's author undertook the challenge of creating a Texinfo manual as a learning exercise and acknowledges Jason Blevins' understandable adversion (even aside from the innate irony) to maintaining a manual for markdown-mode.el in the complex Texinfo-format.

+-- Daniel Birket

 [markdown-mode]: http://jblevins.org/projects/markdown-mode/